AlishanHassan/Rain-Sensor-Prototyping/Journal.md

 6. Shower head in the basement gave me an idea - why not just have a 15 foot high shower setup outside?
 7. Second loop is fitting a better scaling function (as opposed to linear) to the data (polynomial instead of linear).
 8. Ultiamtely, for the third loop, we need better data, because loop 2 isn't looking great.
 The old setup was oscillating and I have a feeling that, despite being right next to each other, the piezo device and the tipping bucket were not experiencing the same abount of rain.
+9. Yeah...I don't think the ground truth is really the "truth" at the moment.